nottrobin/maas-docs/en/manage-cli-common.md

 maas $PROFILE machine commission $SYSTEM_ID
 ```

-!!!
-Note:
+[note]
 To commission a node it must have a status of 'New'.
+[/note]

 To commission all nodes in the 'New' state: